bangadang/stackIT/FS25/Dataengineering.md

 - provides interfaces for analyzing and data mining tasks

 ## ETL (extract, transform, load)
+Source to staging
-most time consuming part od data warehousing, as there is no standard method or system but an abundance of different tools it it time intense because:
+most time consuming part of data warehousing, as there is no standard method or system but an abundance of different tools it it time intense because:
  - different data sources with heterogeneity
  - imense data volume